 A type of keyword that prevents your ad from being triggered by a certain word or phrase.
 Your ads aren’t shown to anyone who is searching for that phrase.

 A company that produces parts and equipment that may be marketed by another manufacturer.
 For example, if Acme Manufacturing Co. makes power cords that are used on IBM computers, Acme is an OEM.

 This is when you create and brand your own product, usually buying directly from the manufacturer in China.

 Phrase Match Keyword

 Any keyword in that exact phrase order + any other word.
-So Superman T-Shirt can have a word before or after it, but not in between it.
+So the keyword Superman T-Shirt can have a word before or after it, but not in between it.

 Product Display Ads (PDAs)